B31AccessibleAnnotations/B31-Annota/README.md

 1. `git commit -m` Followed with descriptive commit message in quotation marks, ex. `git commit -m "jodi changed default font"`.
 1. `git pull origin {branch name}` Pull often to stay updated.

+**For files such as .DS_Store, feel free to add it to .gitignore so we don't include every random thing in the project repo.
+Alternatively, add and commit specific filenames.**

 ## Contacts